 Why FuelCell Shares Are Rising

-Shares of several companies in the broader industrials sector, including FuelCell Energy Inc (NASDAQ: FCEL), are trading higher in sympathy with the overall market as stocks rise on optimism Congress will near a deal that would prevent a government shutdown.
+Shares of several clean energy stocks, including FuelCell Energy Inc (NASDAQ: FCEL), are trading higher amid energy supply shortages, causing a potential increase in demand for alternative energy sources.

-Shares of companies in the broader clean energy manufacturing space have otherwise been trading lower in recent sessions amid a rise in bond yields, which has weighed on growth stock valuations.
+Shares of EV-related stocks have been volatile following the Senate passage of a US infrastructure bill, as clean energy and EV charging have been seen as beneficiaries of Biden's economic and infrastructure agenda.

-FuelCell Energy is a fuel-cell power company.
-FuelCell designs, manufactures, sells, installs, operates and services fuel cell products, which efficiently convert chemical energy in fuels into electricity through a series of chemical reactions.
+FuelCell designs manufactures, sells, installs, operates and services fuel cell products, which efficiently convert chemical energy in fuels into electricity through a series of chemical reactions.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.